DOS boot sector (either on the partition itself or in the diskette boot sector)

 calculations come out from the information found in:

-whether the very first two entries are "IO.SYS
+whether the very first two entries are "IO.SYS" and

 name are compared.
 When it matches, it will read the cluster number of